redmarverick/Space-Travelers-Hub/README.md

 You may also see any lint errors in the console.

 ### `npm test`

+You can run the following line to test all test files: npm test -- --watchAll

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.